vippsas/vipps-partner/README.md

    making payments, refunds, etc) on behalf of another merchant.

 2. **Integration partners:** Assist merchants in development of the merchants' integration.
-Typically a consultancy firm doing development for the merchant.
+Typically, a consultancy firm doing development for the merchant.
    An integration partner does not use the Vipps APIs on behalf of the merchant.

-   If the integration partner continues to run, manage and develop _everything_ related to the Vipps integration, and also manage the API credentials _on behalf of_ the merchant, the partner is similar to a platform partner and should use partner keys.
+   If the integration partner continues to run, manage, and develop _everything_ related to the Vipps integration, and also manage the API credentials _on behalf of_ the merchant, the partner is similar to a platform partner and should use partner keys.